Classmates (2008 film)

-Classmates (同級生, Dōkyūsei) is a 2008 Japanese film directed by Yoshihiro Fukagawa and based on the novel of the same name by Keiko Kanome.
+Classmates (同級生, Dōkyūsei) is a 2008 Japanese romantic drama film directed by Yoshihiro Fukagawa and based on the novel of the same name by Keiko Kanome.
 The film stars Yūichi Nakamura as Jun Shibahara, Mirei Kiritani as Nozomi Hayakawa and Yūta Takahashi as Naoki Murai.
 The film was released on May 10, 2008.
-The movie also has a sister film premiered simultaneously titled Taiikukan Baby, which is composed of the same cast but with different plot and with BL themes.
+The movie also had a sister film which premiered simultaneously, titled Taiikukan Baby, which is composed of the same cast but with different plot and with BL themes.

 Plot

 Jun Shibahara is the best in the school's swimming team.
 One day, he passes out and in the hospital, he is diagnosed with hypertrophic cardiomyopathy, forcing him to retire from swimming.
 Jun loses all reason to exist and falls in depression.
 Suddenly though, he receives an email to his cellphone by someone else named Jun.
 They start emailing each other more and soon friendship becomes love.
 This makes Jun realize that swimming is not everything in life and they decide to go to the same university.
 However, happiness soon becomes tragedy.